Skip to main content

 Do I need a lawyer to start a business in Queensland?

-You do not legally need one for the registration steps (ABN, ACN, business name).
-But if you are setting up a company or trust, or if you have partners or shareholders, getting the structure and agreements right from the start is critical.
-The cost of fixing a bad structure later is 5–10x the cost of doing it properly upfront.
+Not for the registration steps themselves (ABN, ACN, business name).
+But if you are setting up a company or trust, or you have partners or shareholders, getting the structure and the agreements right from the start matters.
+Fixing a bad structure later usually costs five to ten times what it would have to set it up properly in the first place.

 How much does it cost to set up a company in Australia?